Phnom Penh: General information, weather, seasons, time

 The dry season lasts from November to may.
 The difference in precipitation between the driest month is February and the wettest is October, almost 30 times.

-Weather forecast Phnom Penh
+Weather in Phnom Penh and forecast*

 The names of the streets.
 Many streets in Phnom Penh are not known, but are numbered in a very simple scheme: odd numbers from North to South; even - from East to West, while many main streets have names.
 But it is unlikely you'll need this as a useful tip is that to find something at without a map almost impossible and not even worth trying.
 The numbering of buildings on the street is chaotic, and there are even structures with the same numbers on the same street.